 This would work very well as a phase 1 for a new trainee.
 After this, the direction your programming takes will depend on training age, body fat, gender and work capacity.

-If you’re unsure what any of the terminology is, please refer to our UP glossary.
+If you’re unsure what any of the terminology is, please refer to our UP glossary of fitness terms.

 UP Workout A

 A common problem we see when performing these types of workouts is actually resting too little.